WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex3Task2" />
 #### Task 2 - Working with Table Storage ####

 In this task you will update the MVC application actions to perform operations against the Table Storage.
-You are going to use Table Storage to save infromation from the photo uploaded such as Title and Description.
+You are going to use Table Storage to save information from the photo uploaded such as Title and Description.

 1. Open **PhotoEntity.cs** under **Models** folder and add the following directives.